ssmereka/laptop/README.md

 It's idempotent and installs, upgrades, or skips packages based on what is already installed on the machine.
 In otherwords, there's no downside to running it again and again.

-It supports macOS Ventura (13) on Apple Silicon and Intel processors.
+It supports macOS on Apple Silicon and Intel processors.

 >Inspired by [Thoughtbot's Laptop](https://github.com/thoughtbot/laptop), and I hope this inspires you too!